sgerloff/sustainable_deepfashion/README.md

 make setup-data CATEGORY_ID=1 MIN_PAIR_COUNT=20
 ```

-This command will download the crop-traindata from AWS CloudFront, unzip the data, and finally process the data for training.
+This command will download the data from AWS CloudFront, unzip the data, and finally process the data for training.
 The ```CATEGORY_ID``` defines which type of items is trained, while the ```MIN_PAIR_COUNT``` defines the minimum number of items per ```pair_id```.
 However, this script does not clean up the downloaded and intermediate data.
 If you like to save space, feel free to call ```make clean-unprocessed```.